Recruit at GW

 When should I schedule my interviews?

-We have a limited amount of interviewing space in the Career Center and the schedule fills very early.
+We have a limited amount of interviewing space in the Center for Career Services and the schedule fills very early.
 Plan on scheduling your date at least six weeks prior to your visit.
 We want to ensure there is ample time for students to apply for the positions, for you to select your candidates, and for those candidates schedule their interviews.
 For our fall semester in particular, we recommend that you reserve a date as early as late June or early July to secure your first preference.

 Can I schedule interviews for next week?